 Where Is Kristal Anne Reisinger From?
-The Missing Mother From 'Up & Vanished' Moved To Colorado For A Reason
+'Up & Vanished' Digs Further Into Her Disappearance

 True crime podcasts are totally captivating, and Season 2 of Up & Vanished has proven to be just that.
 In the newest season, host Payne Lindsey focuses his attention on Kristal Anne Reisinger, a mom who disappeared from a tiny town in Colorado.
 After learning about her story and before diving into the podcast, people might want to know where Kristal Anne Reisinger is from and how she got to Colorado before her mysterious disappearance.

 Reisinger went missing in July 2016 from the tiny town of Crestone, Colorado with a population of 143 people, according to Crimefeed.
 Although the town is very small, it still has a claim to fame, which is what drew Reisinger to the area.
 Crestone is known as the "New Age religious capital of the world," according to the Atlanta Journal Constitution.

 But before Reisinger called Colorado her home, she grew up in Arizona, where she was raised, according to Up & Vanished.
 However, due to a "difficult home life" Reisinger moved to Denver, Colorado to live with her aunt.
 But in 2015, Reisinger moved out of Denver to Crestone, in search of "religious enlightenment," according to the podcast.
 Although "home" can mean so much to different people, it's obvious that Reisinger was looking for more, which led her to the tiny Colorado town.

 Reisinger's ex-boyfriend, Elijah Guana, and father to their daughter, Akasha, told Up & Vanished that she was always searching for more.
 "She really wanted to get out of the city, she was always on a spiritual journey, she was always on a quest — always trying to go deeper and deeper into things," he said.